 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Cannabidiol, or what’s commonly known as CBD, is a cannabinoid derived from the cannabis plant.
-There are multiple health and wellness uses for CBD, including soothing chronic pain and anxiety.
-It’s found in everything from beauty products to gummies.

 Important CBD terms to know